coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 * [Box Plot Amazon Redshift View](using_sql.md#box-plot-amazon-redshift-spectrum-view)

-## Use Amazon Redshift for Consume Layer Storage
+## Use Amazon Redshift for Consume layer storage

 This section provides guidance for you to configure your Cleanse-to-Consume AWS Glue ETL job to write directly to Amazon Redshift Managed Storage in the Consume layer of your data lakehouse.